DeepSpec/InteractionTrees/README.md

 A Library for Representing Recursive and Impure Programs in Coq

-**NOTE: This library is currently in a pre-alpha stage, the interfaces currently exposed by the repository are undergoing a great deal of exploration and there will likely be substantial changes in the future.
-Backwards compatibility will not be a priority as this library evolves, so dependencies should be wary of this.**
+** WARNING: This library is currently in a pre-alpha stage; the interfaces currently exposed by the repository are undergoing a great deal of exploration and there will likely be substantial changes in the future.
+Backwards compatibility will not be a priority as this library evolves, so dependencies should be wary of this. **

 ## Organization

-We keep most theorems separated into `*Facts` modules, to allow parallel compilation, and to contain potential universe inconsistencies, so the computational definitions may still be usable for testing.
+We keep most theorems separated into `*Facts` modules, to allow parallel compilation and to contain potential universe inconsistencies, so the computational definitions may still be usable for testing.

 - `Basics`: General-purpose definitions not tied to interaction trees.